FirelyTeam/firely-docs-firely-server/tools/firely-server-import.rst

 .. attention::

-  * All Firely Server instances targeting the same database must be stopped while the import is performed.
+  * Firely Server instances targeting the same database will be impacted severely by the workload that FSI puts on the database.
+We advise to stop the Firely Server instances while the import is performed.
-  * Only one instance of FSI per database can be run at a time.
+  * Only one instance of FSI per database should be run at a time.
+FSI can utilize all the cores on the machine it is run on, and insert data over several connections to the database in parallel.
+Multiple instances would probably cause congestion in the database.

 Prerequisites
 ^^^^^^^^^^^^^
 The tool requires that the target SQL Server database already exists and contains all required tables and indexes.
-If you don't have a database with the schema yet, you first need to run the Firely Server as described in article :ref:`configure_sql`.
+If you don't have a database with the schema yet, you first need to run the Firely Server at least once as described in article :ref:`configure_sql`.

 Input files formats
 ^^^^^^^^^^^^^^^^^^^

-FSI supports the following input file format:
+FSI supports the following input file formats:

 * FHIR *collection* bundles stored in ``*.json`` files, and
 * ``*.ndjson`` files where each line contains a separate FHIR resource in JSON format.